Cha-OS/react-gists/README.md

 1. Follow the [installation instructions for Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) to make a new project:

    1. cd ..../development

-   2. mkdir reactcd react
+2. mkdir react
+   3. cd react

-   3. npx create-react-app tic-tac-toe this is the “Zero-Config Setup.
+4. npx create-react-app tic-tac-toe this is the “Zero-Config Setup.
       (if you want to **customize** this configuration you can do “**npm run eject**”) It installs:

    1. light Dev Server

    2. Webpack

    3. Babel, etc

 4)  cd tic-tac-toe